 Whether the exact numbers come from Prof Raj’s studies or from others (and not surprisingly, there are many on the subject), these connections are clear, and we therefore have before us a powerful opportunity!

-The task for managers is to make sure the Emotional Contagion that is happening in both your real and virtual employee environments is working in your favor and is focused on building employee happiness.
+The task for managers is to make sure the Emotional Contagion that is happening in both your real and virtual employee environments is working in your favor and is focused on the positive emotions that build employee happiness.
 Remember that Emotional Contagion can gain momentum for good or for bad, and that ripple effects ripple fast!
 And this is especially true in all of the virtual environments we increasingly find ourselves in.
-Here are some key ways you can positively influence and actively manage the prevailing mood among your employees, wherever they are :
+Here are some key ways you can positively influence and actively manage the prevailing mood among your employees, wherever they are:

-Make it ok to raise a smile, share a laugh, even be a bit silly (within reason) in your work community.
+Make it ok to raise a smile, share a laugh, and even be a bit silly (within reason) in your work community.
 Grow your awareness of The Importance of Fun At Work and regularly implement some!
 Understanding that their work community is about more than just work is highly engaging for employees.
-It also creates a valuable ‘stickiness’ which can translate into better ENPS (Employee Net Promoter Score) & Retention.
+It also creates a valuable ‘stickiness’ within your work culture which can translate into better ENPS (Employee Net Promoter Score) & Retention.

 Regularly provide opportunities to share what is good and heart-warming either through words, whether that is written or spoken story-telling, or perhaps even more powerfully, through pictures.
-Add some easy ways for your employees to show they connect & they care into the mix.
+Add some easy ways for your employees to connect & to show they care into the mix.
 (It’s what the ‘like’ & ‘love’ clickable icons are for in many of our online environments!)
-Human moments that generate positive emotions and that are shared also do a great job to build connection & strengthen bonds between workmates.
+Human moments that generate positive emotions and that are shared create a sense of belonging and do a great job to build connection & strengthen bonds between workmates.

-Create new ways to ‘win’ & ‘achieve’ & celebrate ‘success’ by broadening the scope of these definitions beyond your important work targets/indicators also into the realms outlined above.
-Browse here to explore a vast range of pre-made content items that can help you achieve this.
-Healthy competition is… healthy!
+Create new ways to ‘win’ & ‘achieve’ & celebrate by broadening the scope of these definitions beyond your important work targets/indicators also into the realms outlined above.
+Click here to find out about Eloops’ vast range of pre-made content items that can help you achieve this.
+Competition is fun & healthy!
 High-points feel good & are important for all of us to experience often.
-It is smart to engineer these opportunities into your employees’ experience at work, not as an occasional occurrence but on a regular daily basis, and even if they’re working from home.
+It is smart to engineer these opportunities into your employees’ experience at work, not as an occasional occurrence but on a regular basis, even if they’re working from home.